 There is good reason to be concerned about retinal damage from the use of bright and blue light therapy lamps.
-Experts have now determined that the development of Age-related Macular Degeneration (AMD) is directly related to the retinal stress that results from exposure of the eye to visible blue light.
+Retinal experts have now determined that the development of Age-related Macular Degeneration (AMD) is directly related to the retinal stress that results from exposure of the eye to visible blue light.
 As Dr. Beatty, director of the Macular Pigment Pigment Research Group (MPRG) stated "It is photo-oxidative stress, or the cumulative exposure to free radicals from blue light over a lifetime that causes AMD".1a The European Eye (EUREYE) Study "found that the combination of blue light exposure and low plasma concentrations of antioxidants was also associated with the early stages of AMD, which are common in the population, and that blue light exposure in middle age might be more damaging than at younger ages."1b

 Hazardous blue light wavelengths do not contribute to the effectiveness of light therapy.
-While earlier studies indicated that the eye was more sensitive to blue light wavelengths would be highly effective for light therapy, more recent studies have found that monochromatic blue (479 nm) light is not more effective for light therapy than regular fluorescent white (polychromatic) light2.
+While earlier studies suggested that blue light wavelengths would be highly effective for light therapy, more recent studies have found that monochromatic blue (479 nm) light is no more effective for light therapy than regular fluorescent white (polychromatic) light2.
 In 2010 a study from Harvard University confirmed that increasing the level of blue light wavelengths does not improve the ability of a light therapy lamp to influence human physiological functioning.
 3 In comparision, a Sunnex Biotechnologies Lo-LIGHT lamp using the patented GreenLIGHT technology has been found to be more effective at inducing physiological responses than a blue-enhanced (465 nm) light therapy device that emits 10 times as much light in an independant, peer-reviewed study, co-authored by a recognized authority on light therapy.4